AliceO2Group/AliceO2Group.github.io/quickstart/organisation.markdown

 <link type="text/css" rel="stylesheet" href="../main.css" />

-All the code for the ALICE O<sup>2</sup> is stored in the GitHub group [__AliceO2Group__](https://github.com/AliceO2Group).
-It is divided in about 10 repositories, ranging from the pretty large AliceO2 to smaller common modules, such as the Monitoring or the QualityControl.
+All the code for the ALICE O<sup>2</sup> is stored in the [__AliceO2Group__](https://github.com/AliceO2Group) GitHub group.
+It is divided into 10 repositories, ranging from the pretty large AliceO2 to smaller common modules, such as Monitoring or QualityControl.
 We try to stay on the thin line between 1 huge monolithic repository and a multitude of tiny inter-coupled repositories.

-The detector specific code usually goes to AliceO2 (for simulation, reconstruction and calibration) or to QualityControl.
+The detector specific code usually goes to AliceO2 (simulation, reconstruction and calibration) or to QualityControl.

 Here is the list of our software repositories :